volkertb/ich2player/README.txt

 where I knew the format of the .wav file was never going to vary, so I didn't implement proper .wav header parsing.
 You get what you pay for.]

-2) ONLY supports the ICH2 chip at the moment.
-Other ICHes (ICHi?) should be compatible with the the ICH2 but I don't have any to test with so I can't really add support for it.
+2) Only the ICH2 chip has been tested on real hardware at the moment.
+The older (first generation) ICH has been successfully tested in both QEMU+KVM and VirtualBox VMs, but has yet to be tested on actual hardware.
+Other ICHes (up to ICH7) should be compatible with the the ICH2 but these haven't been tested yet.
+If you have tested with any of these chipsets, please share your findings!

 3) ONLY supports 16bit samples, stereo format .wav files.
 Multiple sample rates are supported.